ubco-cmps/data301_course/notes/week04/lab.md

 #### 2. Run `tree`, and save the output to a file:

+**Update**: This has been made optional because it's not trivial to install `tree` on Windows.
+[This Piazza post](https://piazza.com/class/keqqsay6su15ea?cid=90) has some directions if you're interested in installing it.

 You may need to install tree (if you didn't already do it in the dungeon) with: `conda install -c conda-forge tree`

 ```